Several years ago I attempted to have Direct TV installed in my apartment, seeing as it is the only way to subscribe to NFL Sunday Ticket.

 And, again, unless the coronavirus suddenly vanishes, there’s no football season.
 I may, uh, have problems adjusting to that reality.

-I really hope I’m wrong, but I also believe the possibility of cancelling all high school sports in 2020-21 is in play right now.
+I really hope I’m wrong, but I also believe the possibility of canceling all high school sports in 2020-21 is in play right now.

 No one wants to put students at risk just for sports.
 The opportunity to play football is not worth anyone’s life.
 But in the overall scheme of things, how long are we going to keep everything shut down while time keeps moving?